tobycoleman3/rock-paper-scissors/README.md

 ![Devives](assets/images/Screenshot%202024-06-04%20at%2011.22.08%20(2).jpg)

+## UX

+This is targeted for any age person with any base of knowledge looking for a quick and easy game to enjoy or pass time.

+## User Stories

+Being this website's only creator, my objective was to make a fun, simple game that kids could play at home.

-# Features
+## Features

-- Game Buttons
+# Game Buttons
  - Action buttons for the players choice of move.
  - Rules button with a pop up modal to explain which move will beat other moves.
  - Restart button to replay the game once finished

 ![Features](assets/images/featuress.jpg)

-- Game Area
+# Game Area
  - Moves left function to inform the player how many turns are left of the game.
  - Score to inform the player on how many points the player and the computer have.
  - Choose move heading to promt the player into making a selction of the action buttons.

 ![GameArea](assets/images/game%20area.jpg)

-- Heading
+# Heading
  - Name of the game in bold text.

 ![Heading](assets/images/heading.jpg)

-- Rules
+# Rules
  - A pop up modal to describe the rules to the player (based on the TV series 'The Big Bang Theory')

 ![Rules](assets/images/rules.jpg)